Pavel Batel and Terezin Research

 Author of famous Terezin poetry, Vera Maisels, is pictured describing adventure stories about hiding in the forest, events following her arrest, her transportation to Auschwitz, and children's plays performed in Terezin.

-Hana Weingarten, a girl from the famous Heim (home) "Room 28" - describing her teenage years spent in Terezin.
+Hana Weingarten, a girl from the famous Heim (home) "Room 28" - describes her teenage years spent in Terezin.
 Here she is remembering in great detail many famous artists including Fredy Hirsch.

-Petr Erben gave a very important and unforgettable testimony about Fredy Hirsch, Terezin sport events, Terezin children and the youth care.
+Petr Erben gave a very important and unforgettable testimony about Fredy Hirsch, Terezin sports events, Terezin children, and youth care.
 He described the Terezin story as the most important part of his life.

 Helena Vovsova aged just sixteen, she started working as a servant and gardener for Heydrich's family (Reinhard Heydrich - director and architect of Final Solution, the right hand of Adolf Hitler).
 She risked her life on a daily basis by stealing food from the castle kitchen to help Jewish slaves survive.

-Peggy Croydon twelve years old when she took the advice of her Jewish father, before his arrest by the Gestapo: instead of taking the transportation to Terezin she hid in Prague.
-Through selling illegal goods on the black market, and by constantly changing hiding places throughout the war, she was the only family member who survived.
+Peggy Croydon was twelve years old when she took the advice of her Jewish father, before his arrest by the Gestapo: instead of taking the transportation to Terezin, she hid in Prague.
+By selling illegal goods on the black market, and by constantly changing hiding places throughout the war, she was the only family member who survived

-Mrs. Novotna narrating her personal experiences of the Jewish restrictions and transportations, the Prague-assassination of Reinhard Heydrich (architect and director of the Final Solution), the Czech national uprising, liberation by the Soviet army, and many other important historical events she personally went through.
+Mrs. Novotna narrates her personal experiences of the Jewish restrictions and transportation, the Prague-assassination of Reinhard Heydrich (architect and director of the Final Solution), the Czech national uprising, liberation by the Soviet army, and many other important historical events she personally went through

 Mrs. Vacikova, the wife of a Terezin Small Fortress survivor, and author of a very important, yet forgotten book: "Mala Pevnost Terezin", last published in 1950.
 In this book, she shares the testimony of her husband, who personally experienced the horrors of the " Storch-commando" (the place where Jewish prisoners were slaughtered

-The sign "To those, who gave their lives for our freedom" is missing above the former Small Fortress mortuary, where were brutally tortured Jewish prisoners who were still alive, were often placed to die among dead bodies.
+The sign "To those, who gave their lives for our freedom" is missing above the former Small Fortress mortuary, where brutally tortured Jewish prisoners who were still alive, were often placed to die among dead bodies

-On the first picture above, Pavel Batel is showing an empty space on the Terezin children's barrack 31 inside the B2B section of Auschwitz-Birkenau, where Fredy Hirsch's sign once was but is now missing.
-The second picture is showing the entrance to the former Terezin family camp B2B in Auschwitz-Birkenau.
+In the first picture above, Pavel Batel is showing an empty space on the Terezin children's barrack 31 inside the B2B section of Auschwitz-Birkenau, where Fredy Hirsch's sign once was but is now missing.
+The second picture is showing the entrance to the former Terezin family camp B2B in Auschwitz-Birkenau

 Those who say there was no gas chamber at Terezin are mistaken.
 It was built and the Nazis were prepared to use it.
 The Terezin Jewish Resistance was ready to destroy it, along with the storage of "Cyclone B" (no public access).